SalmanEagle/w-a-r/README.md

 - PHASE 3:

-* Use Reddit API to integrate the Karma/Upvotes in our communty (https://www.reddit.com/r/FlowerEconomics/) with the smart contract.
+* Use Reddit API to integrate the Upvotes in our communty (https://www.reddit.com/r/FlowerEconomics/) with the smart contract.

-- Even Zero Karma = 0.5 w-a-r token.
 - Even Zero Upvotes = 0.5 w-a-r token.
+- I have decided not to add the hurdle of code judging posts by their Reddit KARMA, leaving this determination to the judgment of the community members individually.

 * Suppose a person posts a screenshot as evidence of their having applied for a job, and that post on Reddit gets 1 Upvote; the job applicant will get 1 token of our ETH smart contract.
 * Investors will buy these tokens, and each token will be costed as [total amount invested / total number of tokens issued].